+We then have a set of determinants that describe the industrial sectors.
+If a business belongs to the primary sector, it is less likely to offer all types of FWAs (ALLFLEX) and less likely to offer an annualised hours contract, term-time working, job sharing and the four-and-a-half-day week, with coefficients all negative and quite large, in particular the one explaining job sharing is -3.283 and significant at 1% confidence level.
+However, a business in the primary sector is more likely to offer alternative FWAs not explicitly listed (NONE), with a coefficient of 1.086 significant at 10% level.
 If the business belongs to the manufacturing sector or the construction sector, this negatively impacts the probability of offering term-time working and job sharing, with construction impacting negatively also the probability of adopting any type of FWAs (ALL FLEX) but positively other alternative types of FWAs (NONE).
-If the business is in the ICTs sector, it is more likely to concede flexitime (coefficient 1.360, significant at 5%) but less likely to offer a nine-day fortnight (-3.056, significant at 10%) and zero-hours contracts (-2.856, significant at 5%).
-If the business is in the accommodation or hospitality sector, then there is a higher probability that the business adopts zero-hours contracts (large coefficient of 2.029, significant at 5%).
+If the business is in the ITCs sector, it is more likely to concede flexitime (coefficient 1.360, significant at 5%) but less likely to offer nine-day fortnight (-3.056, significant at 10%) and zero-contract hours (-2.856, significant at 5%).
+If the business is in the accommodation or hospitality sector, then there is a higher probability that the business adopts zero-our contracts (large coefficient of 2.029, significant at 5%).
 Zero-hours contracts are also more prevalent in the healthcare sector (coefficient 1.640, significant at 10%) but less so in the financial/real estate sector (coefficient -2.500 significant at 10%).
 Businesses in the professional/scientific services sector are instead more likely to offer flexitime (1.371, significant at 5%) and less likely to offer an annualised hours contract (-1.357, significant at 5%), the latter being less likely to be offered also by financial/real estate services firms (-1.210, significant at 10%).
-The administrative and support services sector is instead more likely to employ staff using on-call working arrangements (1.540 significant at 10%), while the education sector, not surprisingly, is more likely to employ staff on termtime working contracts (1.862 significant at 1%).
+The administrative and support services sector is instead more likely to employ staff using on-call working arrangements (1.540 significant at 10%), while the education sector, not surprisingly, is more likely to employ staff on term-time working contracts (1.862 significant at 1%).